-Rather what I found near the Hilton Hotel was a labyrinth of small alleys lined with hundreds upon hundreds of bars, restaurants, gift shops, massage parlors populated with many foreigners, married and single, out for a meal, a carnival-like ambiance and sometimes more.
+Rather what I found near the Hilton Hotel was a labyrinth of small alleys lined with hundreds upon hundreds of bars, restaurants, gift shops, massage parlors populated with many foreigners, married and single, out for a meal, a bustling carnival-like ambiance and perhaps more.
 At dinner I was surrounded by Europeans, Americans, Aussies mostly straight middle age couples.
 There was no sign of gays or katoeys mixed in the crowd—no surprise since LGBTs consist only of about 5% of the population.
 This was clearly a hetero neighborhood.

 In the background, next door, I heard German polka music and beer songs.
-I asked about six different local people at random if they knew where Red Indian Boy Bar was.
+I asked about six different local people at random if they knew where Red Indian Boy gay bar was.
 Instead of saying I don’t know they pointed me to a direction, turn left, turn right, two blocks over, back the other way; slowly, question by question, a guy walked me to the space that he alleged was occupied by Red Indian.

 Nobody there.
 Some disorganized furniture.
 No set up.
 Closed.
 Definitely not a bar, not even a sign that said Red Indian.
 At this point I gave up.
 It was about 7:30 PM.
 If there was any business in this cubicle of space it was not apparent.
 Perhaps my guide was mistaken.
-There were no signs of life in this small corner surrounded by bustling restaurants and bars.
+There were no signs of life in this small corner surrounded by other bustling restaurants and bars.
 Here was nothing.
 On the Internet there were no images that made sense other than a fluorescent blue and white sign that said Red Indian.
 I suspect I was led to the wrong location. (photo right: New Guy Bar)

 By this time I was hungry and my husband had gone into a steakhouse to order Pad Thai.
 I joined him among chattering European couples speaking several different languages.